 4. Two Chores: When you visit, find 2 quick chores to tidy and clean the house.
 Perhaps give the bathroom/toilet a once over with some spray and wipes, bring out the vacuum and give the floors a spring clean.
 Fold the basket of clothes in the corner.
 Wash the pile of dishes in the sink.
 Go and fill her car up with petrol.
 Iron for 30 minutes while the new Mum drinks the tea you just made her.

 5. Listen: we all want to give well-meaning advice, but it's time to listen to the new Mum recall the good and bad bits of the last few weeks.
 Just nod and smile and say you understand.
 Don't try to solve her problems, this visit or phone call is not about you, just be a kind ear.
 If she really asks for your opinion or advice on a particular issue, keep it short and sweet.

-And of course, if the baby is sniffly and congested (as lots of newborns seem to be) you could let the new Mum know about the most amazing battery powered nasal aspirator called the Snotty which will help her babe breathe, feed and sleep better - available from this amazing online store (ok, shameless plug - it's just so good)
+And of course, if the baby is sniffly and congested (as lots of newborns seem to be) you could let the new Mum know about the most amazing battery powered nasal aspirator called the Snotty Boss which will help her babe breathe, feed and sleep better - available from this amazing online store (ok, shameless plug - it's just so good)

 6. Tell her how Beautiful the Baby Is: All babies are gorgeous, but go a little over the top about the cute nose, the perfect skin, the ruby red lips.
-Ignore the flat head and baby ache.
+Ignore the flat head and baby acne.
 Make the new Mum feel proud of the sweet babe she has created.

 7. Keep her Up to Date with 2 News Stories: Yes, she's in a newborn bubble, so let her know what's been going on in the world.
 Nothing too scary or grim.